al3ssandrocaruso/BGRL/README.md

 ## Large-Scale Representation Learning on Graphs via BootStrapping

 This project provides an implementation of the [Bootstrapped Graph Latents (BGRL)](https://arxiv.org/pdf/2102.06514) model, a graph representation learning method that learns by predicting alternative augmentations of the input.
-It utilizes various graph neural network encoders and an MLP predictor for generating node embeddings and performing classification task.
+It utilizes various graph neural network encoders and an MLP predictor for generating node embeddings and performing classification task on top of these embeddings.
 ### Setup

 1. **Clone the repository**: